Leaf-curling spider fact sheet | Field of Mars EEC

 Leaf-curling spiders are often found in bushland, parks and gardens.
 Their curled leaf retreats can make them easier to notice than the spider itself.

-Leaf-curling spider with a pale green and black patterned abdomen and eight long segmented legs.
+Leaf-curling spider with a pale patterned abdomen and eight long segmented legs.
 Leaf-curling spiders have pale green and black patterns on their abdomen.

 Fast facts – Leaf-curling spiders